KrisZhongLunLi/CHGNet-based-MC-sampling-toolkit/README.md

 **POSCAR** : Required.
 Must conform to the standard VASP input format.

-**Fine_Tune_model.tar** : Optional.
+**Fine_Tune_Model.tar** : Optional.
 Provides parameter configurations during execution.
 If absent, the program defaults to the parameters of CHGNet v0.3.0.